Privacy Policy

 Apple Health — State of Mind (write-only)

 If you turn on Apple Health integration, Open Feelings writes each check-in as a momentary "State of Mind" sample to your Health database, mapping the emotion to a valence value and label.
 The app never reads anything back from Health.
-You control this in iOS Settings → Privacy & Security → Health → Open Feelings.

 If you turn on daily reminders, Open Feelings asks iOS to schedule a local notification at the time you choose.
 Notifications are scheduled by the system on your device; nothing is sent to any server.